 The OFT supervises certain categories of business to ensure they are meeting their legal obligations regarding money laundering and terrorist financing.
 To comply with the Regulations businesses will need to register with the OFT.

-These pages outline our role and provide information for affected business.
+These pages outline our role and provide information for businesses supervised by the OFT.

 You can also subscribe to alerts on money laundering issues via the OFT website.
 Subscribe to alerts on money laundering issues.